10.27.2015 Library is closed from 10am -2pm for Faculty Mtgs

-The Center for African American Studies Library was established in 1969 as a part of the new Center for African American Studies.
-Its purpose was to provide specialized reference and information services to students and researchers studying African and African American history, culture and art.
-Students, Faculty and Staff donated time and materials to begin building a rich collection of data on African American communities.
+The Center for African American Studies Library was established in 1969.
+Its purpose was to provide specialized reference and information services to researchers studying African and African American history, culture and art.
+Students, Faculty and Staff donated time and materials building a rich collection of materials documenting African American communities.
 The library’s current collection consists of books, journals, multimedia and archives documenting the African, African American, and Afro Caribbean experience.
-The library was renamed the Bunche Library and Media Center in 2002.
+The library was renamed the Ralph J. Bunche Library and Media Center in 2002.

 The Bunche Center subscribes to scholarly journals focusing on African American literature, history, and social issues.
 Students and researchers have access to several renowned journals such as Crisis and the Journal of Negro History.
 Other journals deal with multi-cultural issues in education and professional fields.
 In addition to scholarly journals, the library subscribes to popular magazines such as Black Enterprise and regional African American newspapers.